JornWildt/Mason/Documentation/Mason-draft-2.md

 Mason is based on JSON and follows as such all the syntax rules for valid JSON documents.
 Mason reserves the character '@' as a prefix for Mason property names.

-The prefix character is not used for all Mason properties, only for those that co-exists with properties from the underlying resource data - for instance '@meta' and '@actions'.
+The prefix character is not used for all Mason properties, only for those that co-exists with other properties from the underlying resource data - for instance '@meta' and '@actions'.
 Other property names like "template" and "parameters" are used only in contexts where it is not allowed to mix data so these properties do not use the '@' prefix.

 ## Curies

-Curie is an abbreviation for "Compact URI" and is a way to define short scoped names that map to URIs.
+The word "Curie" is an abbreviation for "Compact URI" and is a way to define short scoped names that map to URIs.
 Mason uses namespace declarations to declare prefixes for use in Curies.
 A Curie is expanded to a URI by replacing the namespace prefix with the corresponding name declared in the `@namespaces` object.

-Curies are only expanded in link relation types - not in target URLs of links, link templates and other elements.
+Curies are only expanded in navigation identifiers - not in target URLs of links and other elements.

 See [CURIE Syntax 1.0](http://www.w3.org/TR/2009/CR-curie-20090116/) for further information.